McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 ![navbar-1](assets/img/navbar-1.png)
 If you hover over the "MacApp" button, the text should turn heritage gold indicating that this is a clickable link.

-Try decreasing the width of your window and notice how the title of the app will be centered and a new menu icon should be shown:
+Try decreasing the width of your window and notice how the title of the app title will be centered and a new menu icon will be shown:
 ![navbar-2](assets/img/navbar-2.png)

 ### Create Additional Pages